Mediating Effect of Personality Traits on Religiosity and Ethical Leadership: Basis for a Leadership Development Program

 Abstract

-The study aimed to determine the mediating effect of personality traits on religiosity and ethical leadership as basis for a leadership program.
+The study aimed to determine the mediating effect of personality traits on religiosity and ethical leadership as the basis for a leadership program.
 The relationships of variables were determined using Structural Equation Modeling (SEM).
 A validated questionnaire was administered to 265 respondents from 27 Christian institutions in the Philippines.
 These institutions were grouped into small clusters as follows: (1) Mission/Conference; (2) College/University; and (3) Hospital.
-A greater proportion (106, or 40.0%) of the respondents were 50 years old or more, while 29.4% were aged 41 or less, and 26.4% were from 42 – 49 years old.
+A greater proportion (106, or 40.0%) of respondents were 50 years old or more, while 29.4% were aged 41 or less, and 26.4% were from 42 – 49 years old.
 There were more male administrators (55.8%) than females.
-The findings show that the administrators were highly religious, highly open to experience, conscientious, extraverted, and agreeable.
-Further results revealed that the administrators are highly ethical.
-Moreover, there is a significant relationship between religiosity and personality traits.
-There is also a significant positive relationship between religiosity and ethical leadership.
-Likewise, there is a significant relationship between personality traits and ethical leadership.
-Agreeableness, openness to experience, and conscientiousness predict ethical leadership.
-However, there is a significant difference in ethical leadership between bachelor degree holders and master degree holder.
-Further results revealed that personality traits fully mediate religiosity and ethical leadership.
+The findings showed that administrators were highly religious, open to experience, conscientious, extraverted, and agreeable.
+Further results revealed that the administrators were highly ethical.
+Moreover, a significant positive relationship was found between religiosity and personality traits, as well as between religiosity and ethical leadership, along with between personality traits and ethical leadership.
+Agreeableness, openness to experience, and conscientiousness predicted ethical leadership.
+However, there was a significant difference in ethical leadership between Bachelor and Master’s degree holders.
+Further results revealed that personality traits fully mediated the relationship between religiosity and ethical leadership.

 Article Details